MartyOfMCA/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 12 (create a directory with permissions)
 The script used here would create a directory and assign some permissions

+## Task 13 (change group)
+The script used here would change the group owner for a file